Home » Copenhagen for FREE: Top list of 39 experiences

 Christiansborg Palace Tower

-The highest tower, 106 meter, in Copenhagen.
-So take the free elevator and you Will get a magnificent view of Copenhagen.
+This is the highest tower in Copenhagen, 106 meter.
+So take the completely free elevator and you will get a magnificent view of Copenhagen.
 However some days you might have to queue to get in and up.
-There is also a popular restaurant in the tower.
+Oh, there is also a very popular restaurant in the tower.

 Christiansborg